 Using your own canoe at Emerald Lake

-Emerald Lake is a wonderful place to explore with your own canoe.
-We recently spent three hours on the lake, admiring the views from many different angles.
+This is truly such a shame since Emerald Lake is a wonderful place to explore with your own canoe.
+We once spent three hours on the lake, admiring the views from many different angles.

 It was a hot, sunny day so decided to have a quick swim and then floated around soaking up the sun afterwards.